ycpcs/cs320-spring2022/index.md

 * **Feb 24** - [Individual Project Milestone 2: 50% Working System](assign/assign04.html) is **due Monday, 3-9-20**.
 This will be an informal (at your desk) 2-4 minute (max) in-class demonstration of your progress since Milestone 1.  **Note that this Milestone due date is the first day after you return from Winter Break.**

+-->

+* **Mar 1** - [Assignment 3: Team Project Milestones](assign/assign03.html) **Team Milestone 1: Minimal Working System** is **due on Monday, 3-14-20**.
+This will be a FORMAL 10-12 minute (max) in-class team presentation/demonstration of your team's progress on your UI structure and navigation.
+You should have the vast majority of your servlets and JSPs defined, and be able to navigate between most, if not all, of your pages.
+Your HTML/CSS will still be in a rough state - don't worry about making it "pretty", focus on functionality over form.
+There is **NO** expectation for having any of your SQL database implemented or working.

-* **Feb 24** - [Assignment 6: Problem Domain Analysis](assign/assign06.html) is **due by 7:00am, Sunday, 3-13-22.**  You will likely need to collaborate on this assignment remotely over Winter Break using Google Docs, and your shared Google Team Drive.
+* **Mar 1** - [Assignment 6: Problem Domain Analysis](assign/assign06.html) is **due by 7:00am, Sunday, 3-13-22.**  You will likely need to collaborate on this assignment remotely over Winter Break using Google Docs, and your shared Google Team Drive.
 You also **MUST** create and embed a **PDF, PNG, or JPG** version of your UML document in your Google Doc submission. **Embed it in your Google doc - do NOT link to your UML diagram.**

-* **Feb 24** - For creating your UML diagrams for your group's UML model that will part of Assign06: you may use [Violet UML](http://alexdp.free.fr/violetumleditor/page.php) to create a nicely-formatted electronic version of your team's model.
+* **Mar 1** - For creating your UML diagrams for your group's UML model that will part of Assign06: you may use [Violet UML](http://alexdp.free.fr/violetumleditor/page.php) to create a nicely-formatted electronic version of your team's model.
 You can download the jarfile from the [Resources Page](resources/index.html).
 You may also use other drawing tools, **as long as those tools can export PDF, PNG, or JPG versions of the UML diagram**, which you willl need to embed in your Assign06 submission.

--->

 * **Feb 21** - [Assignment 5: Team Use Cases](assign/assign05.html) is **due by 7:00am, Wednesday, 3-2-22**.
 You will need it for the in-class exercise for the Textual Analysis of your team project Use Cases later that day.